 5. Lucille Ball

-Get that vintage curly Lucy ‘do with this tutorial from Sailing Over a Cardboard Sea.
+Get that vintage curly Lucy 'do with inspiration from Fiercest Lilliputian.
 Red lipstick and a vintage dress complete the look.

 6. Treasure Troll